the-craft-beer-foundation/white-paper/README.md

 nearby venues, see what beers their friends are drinking, and suggests similar beverages.
 - [Now Tapped](https://nowtapped.com/) uses the Untappd API to provide real time tap list updates.
-- [Beer Buddy](http://www.beerbuddyapp.com/) is a mobile phone application that uses your device's camera to scan barcodes from beer bottles, cans, and cases, to obtain vital information pertaining to that particular beer.
+- [Beer Buddy](http://www.beerbuddyapp.com/) is a mobile phone application that uses your device's camera to scan barcodes from beer bottles, cans, and cases, to obtain information pertaining to that particular beer.
 - [The Happiest Hour](https://www.thehappiesthour.com/) website provides information about your local 'Happy Hour' deals, cheap drinks, food specials and Trivia Nights.
 - [Clipp](https://clipp.co/) is a mobile phone application that provides mobile payments and last minute Bar & Restaurants deals.